petrihanninen/blog/src/pages/blog/a-coding-puzzle.md

 Solving Mission 001 took a couple of hours, a lot of googling and some cheating.
 It wasn't the most glorious start, but I'm happy enough that I got it done.
 I think doing these challenges is very worth while for learning the problem solving mindset and attitude, so maybe I'll be doing more.

-This ended up becoming quite a long post, so I think I'll leave talking about the rest of the puzzle to other posts.
+This ended up becoming quite a long post, so I think I'll leave talking about the rest of the puzzle to other posts ([check out part 2 here](/blog/a-coding-puzzle-pt-2)).
 Thanks for sticking through until the end to probably at this point nobody but myself :)